What can we learn from the conformal noninvariance of the Klein-Gordon equation?: Introduction

 Investigating the consequences of a Weyl conformal transformation on spacetime usually leads to very interesting insights about physical phenomena related to the dynamics of spacetime, ranging from the concept of quasi-local masses in general relativity \cite{Prain,Misner-Sharp,HH} to the physics of wormholes \cite{Faraoni,BHWormhole,WormholeEC} and black holes \cite{Nielsen0,Nielsen2,Nielsen3,Nielsen4,BHThermo,FDV,BHWormhole,STThermo,Teleparallel}.
 Unfortunately, more often than not, the noninvariance of the KGE under a Weyl conformal transformation is mentioned in the literature as a pathology or, at best, simply as one of the arguments for introducing a non-minimal coupling of the Klein-Gordon scalar field to gravity \cite{QFCS1,QFCS2,QFCS3}.
 As we shall see in this paper, however, an interesting and rich physics is actually hiding behind such a noninvariance of the equation.

-A lot is known about the effect of curved spacetime on quantum fields.
-Particle creation by an expanding universe and particle creation by the curved spacetime background of a black hole are the archetypes of such an effect (see, e.g., Refs.\,\cite{QFCS1,QFCS2}).
-In comparison, however, the behavior of a single quantum particle under the effect of the curvature of spacetime did not receive the deserved attention in the literature.
-In fact, despite the fact that considerable work involving a single quantum particle moving in a curved spacetime has been done, the investigation is, more often than not, focused on solving the curved spacetime KGE and extracting the energy spectrum of the particle due to the interaction of the latter with gravity.
-The importance of such investigations resides, of course, in providing novel ways of testing the interaction of gravity with quantum objects (see, e.g., the more recent works in Refs.\,\cite{KGCurved2018,GravityLandauI,GravityLandauII} and the references therein.)
-For works focused instead on bringing to light the influence of gravity on the {\it quantum behavior} of a particle as the latter interacts with the curved spacetime, we refer the reader to a handful of references we are aware of that are devoted to a close investigation of such a problem \cite{Papini1965,Cai1989,Cai1990,QPhaseI,QPhaseIII,QPhaseII,Nandi2009,DiracKGCurved2011}.
-In fact, what we mean here by the quantum behavior is not the energy spectrum of a quantum particle extracted by solving the curved spacetime wave equation, but by the fate of the wavefunction describing the particle.
-In the latter references, the main focus was the gravitational effect on the phase $\phi$ of the wavefunction of a quantum particle as the latter propagates in a curved spacetime.
+For research focused on solving the KGE in curved spacetime, see, e.g., the more recent works in Refs.\,\cite{Landry,KGCurved2018,GravityLandauI,GravityLandauII} and the references therein.
+For works focused instead on bringing to light the influence of gravity on the {\it quantum behavior} of a particle as the latter interacts with the curved spacetime, we refer the reader to a handful of references we are aware of that were devoted to a close investigation of such a problem \cite{Papini1965,Cai1989,Cai1990,QPhaseI,QPhaseIII,QPhaseII,Nandi2009,DiracKGCurved2011}.
+In the latter references, the main focus was the gravitational effect on the phase $\phi$ of the wavefunction of a particle as the latter propagates in a curved spacetime.
 One of our goals in this paper is to extend such an investigation using the Weyl conformal transformation tool.